 "Self-compassion can be understood as 'being touched by and open to one’s own suffering, not avoiding or disconnecting from it, generating the desire to alleviate one’s suffering and to heal oneself with kindness' (Coaston, 2017.)"

-But... when it comes to self-care, providers are notorious for failing to practice what we preach.
-I knew that if I really wanted to add self-care to my daily work schedule, it needed to be easy and it needed to quickly become a routine.
-So I decided to implement the plan below.
+But... professional helpers are notorious for failing to practice what we preach.
+I knew that if I really wanted to add a self-compassion practice to my daily schedule, it needed to be easy and it needed to quickly become a routine.
+So I decided to try the plan below.
 There are only two steps: SCAN and FILL.

 Step 1: Scan